 All four hands half round, then fall back and turn S Cross over with your own Partners, then the 1. cu. set to their own Partners and cast off

-The dance contains the following figures: set, turn single, turn single cloverleaf, circle, cast (and probably others).
+The dance contains the following figures: set, turn single, turn single cloverleaf, circle, cast, lead, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance itself is out of copyright, and is in the public domain.
 I do not have a date for the interpretation, so it may be under copyright.
 My visualization of this dance is copyright © 2020 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023 by George W. Williams V